Md-Ibrahim-Bin-Ismail/Machine_Learning_Lab_Project/README.md

 •	Linear Regression
 •	SVC

-Step 7: We used a test dataset to assess the machine learning models.
+Step 6: We used a test dataset to assess the machine learning models.
 We plot confusion matrix for each model.
 Then we calculate precision, recall, accuracy, F1-score for each model.
 We evaluated our machine learning approaches using different test contents from our created dataset.
 In this case, machine learning models performed well for Random Forest feature.

-Step 8: Using the evaluated findings, we selected the best machine learning model is Random Forest.
-We achieved 95% accuracy using the Random Forest.
+Step 7: Using the evaluated findings, we selected the best machine learning model is Random Forest.

+Step 8: We achieved 95% accuracy using the Random Forest.

 ![modeltable](https://github.com/user-attachments/assets/bc587548-6235-4372-ba86-3b0fc38549a5)

 [performance table of machine learning models]

-Step 9: We then used the Random Forest model to forecast the unlabeled content.

 **Input Content:**